Courage is something that we all have deep inside of us.

 Change is hard because people overestimate the value of what they have and underestimate the value of what they may gain by giving that up.

-And, if courage is a topic you want to learn more about, why not check out our monthly webinars where we answer the most commonly asked questions from our workshops.
+And, if courage is a topic you want to learn more about, check out my range of video teachings on the most commonly asked questions of leaders in my workshops.
 A few that may be useful having a look at are: “Master Your Mindset” learn to “Bounce Back From Life’s Let-Downs” as well as “10 Habits to a Healthier, Happier You”